What if you receive a Windfall if you are already bankrupt?

-Can you add a Debt to your Bankruptcy?
+Can you add a Debt if you are already bankrupt?

 As such if you forget to include a debt on your original application or a new debt appears that you were not previously aware of it does not matter.
 Once it comes to light it is automatically included in the original procedure.